Franz Grundheber: Life and career

-The last role that he learned was in 2006 the leading role of Moses in Schoenberg's Moses und Aron at the Vienna State Opera, with Thomas Moser and conducted by Daniele Gatti.
-He performed the role also at the Elbphilharmonie.
-He sang his 2000th performance on 1 February 2012, as Amonasro at the Hamburg State Opera.
-The last role he performed at the Vienna State Opera, after more than 250 performances there, was Schigolch in Berg's Lulu in 2017.
+The last role that he learned was the leading role of Moses in Schoenberg's Moses und Aron staged at the Vienna State Opera in 2006, with Thomas Moser and conducted by Daniele Gatti.
+He portrayed this role also at the Elbphilharmonie.
+Grundheber celebrated his 2000th performance at the Hamburg State Opera on 1 February 2012, appearing as Amonasro.
+He was a favourite at the Vienna State Opera where he gained his second title of Kammersänger; his last role there, after more than 250 performances, was Schigolch in Berg's Lulu in 2017.

+Personal life

+Grundheber was married twice, his second wife was Angelika, and he had a daughter and a son.

 Grundheber died in Hamburg on 27 September 2025, his 88th birthday.
+A black flag was flown by the Vienna State Opera as a sign of mourning.

 Recordings

 Grundheber appeared in 1979 as Albert in a recording of Massenet's Werther, alongside Elena Obraztsova, Arleen Augér and Plácido Domingo, with the Cologne Radio Symphony Orchestra conducted by Riccardo Chailly.
 In 1986, he recorded Mandryka in Arabella, with Kiri te Kanawa in the title role, chorus and orchestra of the Royal Opera House, Covent Garden, conducted by Jeffrey Tate.
 He recorded in 1988 Paul Hindemith's Mörder, Hoffnung der Frauen, singing The Man with Gabriele Schnaut as The Woman, conducted by Gerd Albrecht.
 In 1987 he appeared in the title role of Claudio Abbado's recording of Wozzeck, recorded and filmed live at the Vienna State Opera.
 In 1989, he performed for DVD the title role of Wagner's Der fliegende Holländer, with Behrens as Senta, a production of the Savonlinna Opera Festival conducted by Leif Segerstam.
 In 1996, he recorded Barak in Die Frau ohne Schatten, with Deborah Voigt, Sabine Haas and Hanna Schwarz, and the Staatskapelle Dresden conducted by Giuseppe Sinopoli.
 In 2003, he appeared on the recording of concerts of Die Liebe der Danae by the chorus and orchestra of the Theater Kiel, conducted by Ulrich Windfuhr.
 In 2006, he performed Moses on a DVD of Schoenberg's Moses und Aron, conducted by Daniele Gatti.